-- Every even integer greater than 2 is the sum of two primes. - For any N, the number of nonnegative integers less than N with an even number of prime factors is less than the number of nonnegative integers less than N with an odd number of prime factors. - For any positive integer n, there exists at least one prime between n^2 and $(n+1)^2$. - All odd numbers greater than 1 are either prime, or can be expressed as the sum of a prime and twice a square.
+- Conjecture A. Every even integer greater than 2 is the sum of two primes. - Conjecture B. For every N, the number of nonnegative integers less than N with an even number of prime factors is less than the number of nonnegative integers less than N with an odd number of prime factors.
+For this, prime factors are counted with multiplicity; e.g., $24 = 2^3 \cdot 3$ has 4 prime factors, while $588 = 2^2 \cdot 3 \cdot 7^2$ has 5 prime factors. - Conjecture C. For every positive integer n, there exists at least one prime between $n^2$ and $(n+1)^2$ . - Conjecture D. All odd numbers greater than 1 are either prime, or can be expressed as the sum of a prime and twice a square.

+For Part 2, you may use any built-in functions you like, such as Prime, PrimeQ, and FactorInteger.
 As you investigate these conjectures, try to push the limits of the computational power available to you.
 For example, don't just test 100 cases and declare that the conjecture must be true.
 Can you test one million cases?
 One billion?
-One hundred billion?
 Of course, you should stop if you find a counterexample, since a single counterexample shows that the conjecture is false.